Zolletta/readings/programmers-brain.md

 ## Mental models in a developer’s world

 Mental models can help you solve problems and help you ease your cognitive load.
-They are like “an abstraction [of the world] that help you reason about the problem at hand” (p.
+They are like
+>an abstraction [of the world] that help you reason about the problem at hand (p.
 95)

 Mental models are by nature incomplete and can change over the course of time.
 Besides, several mental models (regarding related issues) can coexist, each with its local coherence, even if - taken as a whole, it would appear as totally incoherent.
 Finally, we should remember that sometimes we could fall back to old, falsy mental models, because once new ones are established the older are not  simply wiped out, but kept in our mental storage (long term storage) until oblivion or recall.